andycandrea/andycandrea.github.io/_posts/2016-04-28-background-and-arel.md

 ever encountered—with a simple `save` or `update_attributes`, I could update my data without ever having to write a single `INSERT`.

-Since then, I've learned a lot.
+I've learned a lot since then.
 I now know that both Rails and ActiveRecord, while great tools, have enough flaws to warrant their own lengthy blog posts.
 Happily, I no longer shudder at the sound of the phrase "raw SQL"; in fact, I've come to enjoy writing out queries, views and common table expressions manually.